iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 ## What Will We Do?

+1. Install the [Intel® NCSDK](https://github.com/movidius/ncsdk "Intel® NCSDK") on a Linux development device.
-1. Install the [Intel® NCSDK API](https://github.com/movidius/ncsdk "Intel® NCSDK API") on a Raspberry Pi 3 / UP Squared.
+2. Install the [Intel® NCSDK API](https://github.com/movidius/ncsdk "Intel® NCSDK API") on a Raspberry Pi 3 / UP Squared.
-2. Install the [Intel® NCSDK](https://github.com/movidius/ncsdk "Intel® NCSDK") on a Linux development device.
-3. Install the [IoT JumpWay Python MQTT Client](https://github.com/AdamMiltonBarker/JumpWayMQTT "IoT JumpWay Python MQTT Client") on the Raspberry Pi / UP Squared.
+3. Install the [IoT JumpWay Python MQTT Client](https://github.com/AdamMiltonBarker/JumpWayMQTT "IoT JumpWay Python MQTT Client") on the Raspberry Pi / UP Squared and configure the IoT JumpWay configuration.
 4. Clone & Set Up The Repo.
+5. Prepare your training dataset.
+6. Finetuning your training parameters.
+7. Train Inception V3 IDC Classification model on Intel® AI DevCloud.
-5. Train Inception V3 IDC Recognition model.
+8. Train Inception V3 IDC Classification model on a local machine (CPU or GPU).
-6. Convert the model to a format suitable for the Movidius.
+9. Convert the model to a format suitable for the Movidius.
-7. Test the IDC classifier locally on the Raspberry Pi.
+10. Test the IDC classifier locally on the Linux development device.
-8. Live IDC classification via the server / client.
+11. Live IDC classification via the server / client.
-9. Build an IoT connected alarm that will be triggered when IDC is detected.
+12. Build an IoT connected alarm that will be triggered when IDC is detected.

 ## Applications

-Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT is made up of 4 core applications:
+**Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** is made up of 7 core applications:

-- **Trainer:** A training program that allows you to train your own convulutional neural network for computer vision using your own dataset.
+- **Trainer:** A training program that allows you to train a convolutional neural network using a local Linux machine (CPU or GPU).
+- **DevCloudTrainer:** A training program that allows you to train a convolutional neural network using Intel® AI DevCloud.
 - **Evaluator:** An evaluation program for evaluating your model.
-- **Classifier:** A classification program for testing your model on your own testing dataset.
+- **Classifier:** A classification program for testing your model.
 - **Server/API:** A server that powers a REST Api, providing access to the classifier.
 - **Client:** A client that can interact with the server/API.
 - **IoT Connected Alarm:** An IoT connected alarm that is triggered when IDC is detected.
-(OPTIONAL)

 ## Python Versions